Dogs come inherently outfitted with the ears they need for their specific breed. Floppy ears keep out insects, water, and dirt.

 If you honestly believe the procedure is painless, stop and think of the last time YOU had any surgery you had control over.
 What was the one thing you feared most?
 What was the first thing you demanded when it was over?
 And why?

-Remember, this is not a life or death necessary procedure.
+Remember, this is not a life-or-death necessary procedure.
 Ear cropping is done only for cosmetic reasons so your dog will have a certain “look.”

-Now, imagine being a puppy, between the ages of 7 to 14 weeks old.
+Now, imagine being a puppy between the ages of 7 to 14 weeks old.
 Hopefully, you have received a complete physical examination, including a clotting time test.
-You are then given a tranquilizer and put under general anesthesia, which in itself is risky for a dog of any age, particularly a puppy.
+You are then given a tranquilizer and put under general anesthesia, which is risky for a dog of any age, particularly a puppy.
 The first risk is the stress of being put under anesthesia, which can suppress your immune system, placing you at risk for infection.

 Wait!
 You’re not finished.
 After the ear cropping surgery, you have to wait until the wounds heal, approximately 10-14 days.